fjwright/Run-REDUCE-0/UserGuide.md

 Some items in this menu pop up a dialogue that allows you to select one or more items, such as filenames.
-This dialog supports all the standard keyboard and mouse-based selection facilities normally provided by the platform.
-In particular, holding the `Control` key down while clicking on an item selects or deselects it without affecting any other selections, and holding a `Shift` key down while clicking on an item extends the selection to that item.
+This dialog supports all the standard keyboard and mouse-based selection facilities normally provided by your platform.
+In particular, in dialogues that allow selection of multiple items, holding the `Control` key down while clicking on an item selects or deselects it without affecting any other selections, and holding a `Shift` key down while clicking on an item extends the selection to that item.

 Most of the menu items run a REDUCE command, which is echoed in the display pane but does not appear in the input editor.
 The file